 A Persian Love Song.
-Ah! sad are they who know not love, But, far from passion's tears and smiles Drift down a moonless sea, beyond The silvery coasts of fairy isles.

-And sadder they whose longing lips Kies empty air, and never touch The dear warm mouth of those they love-Waiting, wasting, suffering much.
-But clear as amber, fine as musk, Is life to those who, pilgrim wise, Move hand in hand from dawn to durk, Each morning nearer Paradise.

-Oh, not for them shall angels pray They stand in everlasting light; They walk in Allah's smile by def.
+Ah! sad are they who know not love.
+But, far from passion's tears and smiles Duitt down a moonless sea, beyond The silvery coasts of fairy isles.
+And sadder they whose longing lips Kiss empty air, and never touch The dear warm mouth of those they love Waiting, wasting, suffering much.
+But clear as amber, fine as musk, Is life to those who, pilgrim wise, Move hand in hand from dawn to dusk, Each morning nearer Paradise.
+Oh, not for them shall angels pray; They stand in everlasting light; They walk in Allah's smile by der.
 And nestle in his heart by pight.
 THE MUTIMEERS.

-"Man the mas heads there!" was the order from the mate of the States-man, on a bright, clear morning in the tropical latitudes of the Pacific.
+"Man the mast-heads there!" was man, on a bright, clear morning in the tropical latitudes of the Pacific.

-"he order was obeyed by these whose it was to take the first look-outs the morning.
-But the youngster trees paned in the foretop, and row a rapid glaber round the basicon.
-Sail on the worther bow!" he rested to cost with sail set, coming boat with sail set, coming acouncement caused a sir at deck, and brought not only the bar si the watch below up. important morning duty of the decks was suspended for sing, to gaze upon the unsettable of a whale-boat sone eccan, coming to boars us grang, like the veritable aptune, of equatorial netotopsail, and hove to, waiting impa-tiently to know more, and making vari-ous shrewd guesses and speculations at to her history and character.
+The order was obeyed by these whose it was to take the first look-outs of the marning.
+But the roungster was in the fore to gallant. cross-trees caused in the foretop, and threw a rapid glance round the worken.
+Sail on the weather bow! ' is reonneement onneel a sir at deek, and brought not only the tue watch below up. decks was suspended for sing, to gaze upon the unstacle of a whale-boat sone occan, coming to board us arming, like the veritible intene, of equatorial nitowas the more than a comple when first discovered, wiftly under the combined and oars.
+The captain's cope was brought to bear, and it was soon ascertained that she had it least a full crew.
+We backed the maintepail, and hove to, waiting impitiontly to know more, and making various ahrewd guesses and speculations at to her history and character.
+They've lowered for whales and got lost from their ship," suggested one.

-was nore than a comple when first discovered,

-when first discovered,

-witty under the combined

-and oars.
-The captail's

-cope was brought to bear, and it

-was soon ascertained that she had at

-least a full crew.
-We backed the main-

-"They've lowered for whales and got lost from their ship," suggested one."